 - Advancement – Covered in the last lesson.
-These are the approaching alignments of a planet with a location as they happen 4 times each day.
+These are the approaching alignments of a planet with a location which happen 4 times each day.

 - Stations – This is when a planet appears to stop and reverse its direction of travel relative to the stars as observed from Earth.
-The stations mark out days when a planet is particularly prominent.
-Some planets station more often than others (Mercury stations multiple times each year).
+The direct stations mark out days when a planet is particularly prominent.
+Some planets station more often than others.
+For instance, Mercury stations multiple times each year.

 - Phasis or Appearance, also Combust and Cazimi – This is when a planet appears for the last time in the sky before traveling too close to the Sun (“under the beams”) to observe or appears for the first time after emerging from the beams.
 Note that for Paulus Alexandrinus of the 4th century CE this condition only applies to planets emerging from the beams and not to those setting into them.
 This also marks out days of planetary prominence which vary in frequency depending on the planet.